 Quanece Thompson is an actor from Bronx, New York.
 She attended KIPP NYC College Prep for high school where she graduated with honors.
-Holding a Bachelor’s degree in theater arts from Franklin and Marshall College, Quanece performed in various shows as an undergraduate including: The Last Days of Judas Iscariot, ‘Night, Mother’, The Caucasian Chalk Circle, and Act a Lady.
+Holding a bachelor’s degree in Theater Arts from Franklin and Marshall College, Quanece performed in various shows as an undergraduate including: The Last Days of Judas Iscariot, ‘Night, Mother’, The Caucasian Chalk Circle, and Act a Lady.
 She has traveled to London to train at the London Academy of Music and Dramatic Arts, and while there, studied Shakespeare, puppetry, mask work, acting, movement, and voice.
 This past summer, Quanece attended the American Academy of Dramatic Arts to strengthen her audition techniques before starting her journey with ArtistYear.

 Quanece believes that the arts have the power to promote social change in communities throughout the world.
-Not only does the theater excite Quanece, but also it has provided her with an escape to unwind and express her artform to the world.
+Not only does the theater excite Quanece, but also it has provided her with an escape to unwind and express her art-form to the world.
 She recognizes the power that theater has to bring people together and wishes to share that with her students.
 She is looking forward to serving as a teaching artist this year, and to learning from her students as well.
-Quanece xcited to be in Philadelphia and serving as an ArtistYear AmeriCorps Fellow!
+Quanece excited to be in Philadelphia and serving as an ArtistYear AmeriCorps Fellow!

 Service Location: Philadelphia School Placement: Paul Robeson High School Graduate of: New York University